-From time to time, new accounting pronouncements are issued by FASB that are adopted by the Company as of the specified effective date.
-If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company's financial statements upon adoption.
+From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board ("FASB") that are adopted by the Company as of the specified effective date.
+If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company's condensed consolidated financial statements upon adoption.